porjesuraj/Learning-Data-Structure/notes/ADS.md

    2. a pointer which is address of next node object
    + is callled singly LL
  2. Doubly Linked List(DLL)
- + in a linked listm if node contains three parts
+ + in a linked list if node contains three parts
   1. a pointer which contains address of previous node object(prev)
   2. a element(data)
   3. a pointer which contains address of next node object(next)